 - Can be completed at work, home or wherever Internet access is available

 - Can be used for initial or renewal training

 - Includes interactive exercises and videos

-- Certificate of completion available to print when Part 1 has been sucessfully completed
+- Certificate of completion available to print when Part 1 has been successfully completed

 - Includes online access to the Heartsaver First Aid CPR AED Student Workbook

 - Students have access to all information in the online course for 24 months following activation of their course key